 Main method of joining us is through our Monthly Payment Plan, which gives you a discount for your Pilates courses and ensures your place in your class throughout the year, as well as four included classes to choose from our Summer Timetable.

-Other than this, classes are not available on a pay-as-you-go system, and minimum payment is for the course (generally between 8-12 weeks, depending on educational terms) in full in advance, but payment this way loses the discount and other benefits you have as a Monthly Payment Plan member.
+Other than this, classes are not available on a pay-as-you-go system, and minimum payment is for the course (generally around 11-13 weeks, depending on educational terms) in full in advance, but payment this way loses the discount and other benefits you have as a Monthly Payment Plan member.

 Our Catchup System